 Ask and then receive in faith!

-After asking for the empowering of the Holy Spirit, and receiving in faith, that faith must be made active and alive, and the way this happens is through obedience to the Holy Spirit.
+After asking for the empowerment of the Holy Spirit, and receiving in faith, that faith must be made active and alive, and the way this happens is through obedience to the Holy Spirit.

 The obedience that God calls us to is not just a matter of doing a few things right to fulfill the law, rather it is a surrender of the will.
 R.A.
 Torrey clearly presents us with this call to radical obedience.